gabyvictoria0122/GBible/README.md

 # Como rodar
 ## 1. Dev-env, super-easy mode (docker all things)

-Clone this repository and follow the steps below.
+Clone this repository and in the repository of this project follow the steps below.

 Step by step